CodezPoet/code_examples/README.md

 ### Symfony

 Example of MVC PHP OOP in Symfony framework.
 The example connects with Google Search API to look for fashion items with custom parameters such as store, color, type of fashion, and images.
-The result is then displayed in HTML using Twig templates.
+The result is then sanitized and displayed using custom Twig templates to build the HTML.

 ### WordPress